Ataxic Cerebral Palsy

 - In the lower portions of the cortex, motor areas activate muscles of the head, face and tongue.
 Therefore, any injury to the motor system or pathways may result in a loss of the ability to produce purposeful muscular movements.
 The resulting disability would be classified as a “neuromuscular” disorder.

 - The primary motor areas of the cerebral cortex lie in the frontal lobes of the brain, therefore frontal lobe damage can result in ataxic cerebral palsy as well as a large variety of neurological disorders.
-An injury to the motor system may result in loss of ability of purposeful muscular movements (movement disorders) and can impair use of the hands, arms, legs, head or eyes.
+An injury to the motor system may result in loss of ability of purposeful muscular movements (movement disorders) and can impair the use of the hands, arms, legs, head, or eyes.

 - The frontal lobes are also responsible for behavior and emotional development, therefore trauma to this portion of the brain may impair perception and rationality, behavior, personality, language skills, attention span, motor skills, facial expressions and sexual behavior.